alban-martinant-de-preneuf/calculator9000/README.md

 # Calculator9000

 ## Description
 Calculator9000 is a simple calculator application built using React and PHP.
 It allows users to perform basic calculations and provides the option for logged-in users to save their calculations.
 User authentication is implemented using JWT (JSON Web Tokens) with firebase/php-jwt.
+The project is visible at [alban-martinant-de-preneuf.students-laplateforme.io/calculator9000/](https://alban-martinant-de-preneuf.students-laplateforme.io/calculator9000/).

 ## Features